mattermost/docs/source/deployment/mobile-app-deployment.rst

 **Desired Outcomes:**

-- Quick rollout of the Mattermost mobile application.
+- Quick rollout of the Mattermost mobile application
-- Allow users to install the application on their device.
+- Allow users to install the application on their device
-- Ensure a high level of security and controlled access.
+- Ensure a high level of security and controlled access
-- Use existing, internal processes and tools.
+- Use existing, internal processes and tools

-We recommend either of these options if you are…
+We recommend either of these options if you are:

 - Testing out the mobile applications
 - Deploying Team Edition servers using no push notifications, or push notifications from Mattermost’s `TPNS <https://docs.mattermost.com/overview/faq.html#tpns>`_ (Test Push Notification Service)